 In February 2016, FASB issued ASU No. 2016-02, Leases (Topic 842).
 For lessees, this ASU requires that for all leases not considered to be short term, a company recognize both a right-of-use asset and lease liability on its balance sheet, representing the obligation to make payments and the right to use or control the use of a specified asset for the lease term.
 This ASU is effective for annual periods beginning after December 15, 2018 and interim periods within those annual periods.
-The Company is currently evaluating the impact of the ASU on the Company's outstanding leases and expects that adoption will have an impact on its consolidated balance sheets related to recording right-of-use assets and corresponding lease liabilities.
+The Company is currently evaluating the impact of the ASU on the Company's outstanding leases and it consolidated financial statements.
+The Company expects the adoption will result in a material increase to the assets and liabilities on the consolidated balance sheet, but does not expect a material impact on the consolidated statements of operations and comprehensive income or consolidated statements of cash flows.

 In May 2017, FASB issued ASU No. 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting.
 The ASU provides guidance about which changes to the terms or conditions of a share-based award require an entity to apply modification accounting in Topic 718.
-An entity should account for the effects of a modification unless all the following are met: (1) The fair value of the modified award is the same as the fair value of the original award is modified, (2) The vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified, (3) The classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified, (3) The classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award immediately before the original award modified on or after July 1, 2018.
+An entity should account for the effects of a modification unless all the following are met: (1) The fair value of the modified award is the same as the fair value of the original award is modified, (2) The vesting conditions of the modified award are the same as the vesting conditions of the original award is modified, (3) The classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified, (3) The classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified.
+This ASU became effective for the Company on July 1, 2018 and will be applied to an award modified on or after July 1, 2018.